 In October 2001, the Financial Accounting Standards Board (the "FASB") issued Statement of Financial Accounting Standards ("SFAS") No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets."
 SFAS No. 144 supersedes FASB SFAS No. 121, "Accounting for the Impairment of Long-Lived Assets and for Long-Lived Assets to be Disposed Of" and the accounting and reporting provisions for disposals of a segment of a business as addressed in APB Opinion No. 30, "Reporting the Results of Operations-Reporting the Effects of Disposal of a Segment of a Business, and Extraordinary, Unusual and Infrequently Occurring Events and Transactions".
 SFAS No. 144 establishes a single accounting model for long-lived assets to be disposed of by sale and addresses various implementation issues of SFAS No. 121.
 In addition, SFAS No. 144 extends the reporting requirements of discontinued operations to include components of an entity that have either been disposed of or are classified as held for sale.
-The Operating Partnership adopted SFAS No. 144 as of January 1, 2002.
+The Company adopted SFAS No. 144 as of January 1, 2002.

-During the three months ended March 31, 2003, the Operating Partnership disposed of three Class A office properties located in Baltimore, Maryland, Midtown Manhattan, New York and Washington, D.C.
-Due to the Operating Partnership's continuing involvement in the management of the Washington, D.C. property after the sale, the Operating Partnership has not categorized this property as discontinued operations in the accompanying Consolidated Statements of Operations.
+During the three months ended March 31, 2003, the Company disposed of three Class A office properties located in Baltimore, Maryland, Midtown Manhattan, New York and Washington, D.C.
+Due to the Company's continuing involvement in the management of the Washington, D.C. property after the sale, the Company has not categorized this property as discontinued operations in the accompanying Consolidated Statements of Operations.

-During 2002, the Operating Partnership disposed of five office/technical properties located in Springfield, Virginia, one industrial property in Hayward, California and two Class A office properties in Washington, DC.
-Due to the Operating Partnership's continuing involvement in the management of the two Washington, DC properties through an agreement with the buyer, these properties are not categorized as discontinued operations in the accompanying consolidated statements of operations.
-As a result, the gain on sale related to the two Washington, DC properties, totaling approximately \$228.9 million, has been reflected under the caption -gains (losses) on sales of real estate, in the consolidated statements of operations.
+During 2002, the Company disposed of five office/technical properties totaling 347,680 net rentable square feet in Springfield, Virginia, one industrial property totaling 220,213 net rentable square feet in Hayward, California and two Class A office properties totaling 917,459 net rentable square feet in Washington, DC.
+Due to the Company's continuing involvement in the management of the two Washington, DC properties through an agreement with the buyer, these properties are not categorized as discontinued operations in the accompanying consolidated statements of operations.
+As a result, the gain on sale related to the two Washington, DC properties, totaling approximately \$186.8 million (net of minority interest share of approximately \$41.1 million), has been reflected under the caption-gains (losses) on sales of real estate, in the consolidated statements of operations.
+The following table summarizes income from discontinued operations (net of minority interest) and the related realized gains on sales of real estate from discontinued operations (net of minority interest) for the years ended December 31, 2002, 2001 and 2000: